ClinicianCoders/ClinicianCoders/Instructions/Instructions_for_facilitators.md

 ## Structure of the Course

-- The course is made up of a total of 7 workshops given across 2 afternoons and 1 full day
+- The course is made up of a total of 7 workshops given across 2 full days
 - 6 of these consist of a set of slides
 - 2 of these (workshop 2 and 7) are *hands on* sessions for the participants
     - Here, your role as facilitator will be slightly different
     - You will be supporting participants on an individual basis with their queries as they work through problems
 - For each workshop there will be 3 facilitators
-    - 1 lead facilitator, who will also be co-ordinating and presenting that workshop's contents
+    - 1 lead facilitator, who will also be coordinating and presenting that workshop's contents
     - 2 assistant facilitators
 - The lead facilitator could be the same person across all course days, different on each day or they may alternate on a single day
 - You should have been told in advance what your role will be